- Sheriff's Office

 - North Precinct (Marysville) is open Monday - Friday 9 a.m. to 4 p.m., closed daily for lunch from 12 p.m. to 1 p.m.
 Generic walk-in customer services.
 CPL appointments will be scheduled on Tuesdays, Wednesdays and Thursdays only.
 Non-mandated fingerprinting will be provided during this same schedule, on a walk-in basis.
 No appointment is necessary for the non-mandated fingerprinting service.

-- East Precinct (Sultan Police Department) is open Monday - Friday 9 a.m. to 5 p.m., closed daily for lunch from 12 p.m. to 1 p.m.
+- East Precinct (Sultan Police Department) is open Monday - Thursday 9 a.m. to 5 p.m., closed daily for lunch from 12 p.m. to 1 p.m.
+Open on Fridays from 9 a.m. to 12 p.m.
 Generic walk-in customer services.
 Fingerprinting for CPL applicants who have already scheduled their appointments online.

 - Snohomish Police Department is open Monday - Friday 8 a.m. to 4 p.m.
 Please visit their Snohomish city website for services and additional information.

 - Stanwood Police Department is open Monday - Friday 9 a.m. to 5 p.m., closed daily from 12 p.m. to 1 p.m.
 Please visit to the Stanwood Police Department website for services and additional information.

 - Granite Falls Police Department is open to the public Monday-Thursday 9 a.m. to 4:30 p.m. and Fridays 9 a.m. to 12 p.m.
 Please visit to the Granite Falls Police Department website for services and additional information. https://ci.granite-falls.wa.us/?page_id=848

 - Snohomish County Jail reception area is open to the public.